portugueslab/stytra/docs/source/userguide/1_examples_gallery.rst

 to make sure this second window is presented to the animal.
 For details on positioning and calibration, please refer to :ref:`calibration`

-For an introduction to the functionality of the user interface, see :ref:`Stytra user interface`.
+For an introduction to the functionality of the user interface, see :ref:`Stytra user interface<gui-desc>`.
 To start the experiment, just press the play button: a flash will appear on the screen after 4 seconds.